 If you have high Genius, you may be exceptionally smart and creative.

-Universalism means you make choices that favour the world (or your view of the ideal world) over individuals or groups, including yourself.
+Universalism means you make choices that you value the world, universe, or environment over individuals or groups, including yourself.

 Respect means that you make choices which particularly value social groups, authority figures, or important close relationships such as your family and friends.

-Achievement means that you make choices which allow you to demonstrate your competence or expertise, and may lead you to accolades and status.
+Achievement means that you are inclined to demonstrate your competence or expertise, and may lead you to accolades and status.

 If you are highly Achievement-motivated, you may value success, approval, self-respect, and power.